 K-Drama Time Machine: When Ju Ji Hoon Stripped Soo Ae’s “Mask” To Claim True Love

-It has been five years since SBS melodrama Mask first aired – and yet if you have been a fan of the series, the memories of all those tears you’ve wept feels like it was just yesterday.
+It has been a few years since SBS melodrama Mask first aired – and yet if you have been a fan of the series, the memories of all those tears you’ve wept feels like it was just yesterday.

 Along with dominating “healing” drama trend, K-Drama landscape has set a stable position for its opposing theme.
 Melodramas are synonymous to tears, vengeance, misunderstanding and love.
 Despite its prepare-your-heart-for-the-worst label, it continuously draw a following because of the scenarios it usually thread on.